 Any bandsaw 14” or larger makes a great workshop saw mill for converting longer logs into boards.
 Depending on the diameter of your logs, you can saw them in the round, or pre-split logs into quarters before sawing.
 A sledge hammer driving a wood-splitting wedge works well for this kind of initial splitting.
 The bandsaw method handles logs that are longer than typical wood splitters, and the results are smoother and more refined.
 Maximum practical length of logs for bandsawing is about 36 to 48”, which is plenty for many home workshop projects.
 Even urban communities produce big limbs or tree trunks that mill perfectly on a bandsaw.

 Regardless of how you mill your micro lumber, drying involves the same process used with other kinds of rough lumber.
-No matter how long it’s been since your logs have been cut, the wood is still too wet for woodworking.
+No matter how long it’s been since your logs have been cut, the wood is still too wet for woodworking if those logs have not been sawn into boards.
 That’s why you need to promote air circulation on all sides of every board, and a household fan really speeds progress.
 Stack your lumber with 1/2”-thick strips of scrap lumber between each piece, then direct air flow over the pile.
 If you can set things up in a heated space, drying time is surprisingly quick.
 I’ve had micro lumber drop from 25% moisture content to 10% in less than a month.
 Ash, pine and cedar can typically dry this fast without warping or splitting.
 Maple, oak and especially apple wood benefits from slower drying.